AvaloniaUI/AvaloniaUI.DeveloperTools/docs/advanced/attaching-to-the-remote-tool.md

 1. Local network access (e.g., Virtual Machines or devices on same Wi-Fi)
 2. Internet access using VPN (recommended for security)

 `Developer Tools` runs an HTTP server on port `29414`.
-The key is ensuring this server is accessible from the connecting device.
+The key is ensuring this server is accessible from the connecting machine.

 ## Local Network access